MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MigrationServerAvailability.md

 ```

 ### -MailboxPermission
-!!!
-Exchange Server 2013

-This parameter is available only in the cloud-based service.

-The MailboxPermission parameter specifies what permissions are assigned to the migration administrator account defined by the Credentials parameter.
-You make the permissions assignment to test the connectivity to a user mailbox on the source mail server when you're testing the connection settings in preparation for a staged or cutover Exchange migration or for creating an Exchange Outlook Anywhere migration endpoint.

-Specify one of the following values for the account defined by the Credentials parameter:

-- FullAccess The account has been assigned the Full-Access permission to the mailboxes that will be migrated.

-- Admin The account is a member of the Domain Admins group in the organization that hosts the mailboxes that will be migrated.

-This parameter isn't used for testing the connection to the remote server for a remote move migration or an IMAP migration.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in the cloud-based service.

 The MailboxPermission parameter specifies what permissions are assigned to the migration administrator account defined by the Credentials parameter.
 You make the permissions assignment to test the connectivity to a user mailbox on the source mail server when you're testing the connection settings in preparation for a staged or cutover Exchange migration or for creating an Exchange Outlook Anywhere migration endpoint.